-This Model Act could not have been developed without the valuable input of the Model Fentanyl Test Strip and Other Drug Checking Equipment Act working group.
+This Model Act could not have been developed without the valuable input of the Model Act's working group.
 LAPPA wishes to thank its distinguished members, many of whom are listed below, for providing their expertise, guidance, and suggestions that contributed to the model's development.